 Northamptonshire Community Foundation are working with UK Community Foundations to deliver the Tampon Tax Community Fund in Northamptonshire.

 The Tampon Tax Fund allocates funds generated from the VAT on sanitary products to projects that improve the lives of disadvantaged women and girls.
-Northamptonshire Community Foundation will be awarding grants of £5,000 - £10,000 to charities and community groups delivering projects that support women and girls to build skills and confidence, improve their health and wellbeing, and build social networks.
+Northamptonshire Community Foundation will be awarding grants of up to £10,000 to charities and community groups delivering projects that support women and girls to build skills and confidence, improve their health and wellbeing, and build social networks.

 Women and girls can be disproportionately disadvantaged by multiple issues which are often complex in nature.
 Combined with these barriers and differing needs within population and geography, specialist and local support is often necessary.
 Within this context applicants will need to demonstrate how they meet one or more of the following objectives: